Sasikumar-R007/Candidate-Dashboard/replit.md

 - **Master Database Resume Detail Drawer**: Right-side drawer for resume profiles in the Master Database.
 Displays candidate profile, resume viewing area (placeholder), share/download options, upload date, and a real-time comments section for collaboration.
 - **Recruiter Job Management System**: Full CRUD operations for job postings (Active, Closed, Draft statuses).
 Provides a responsive grid layout with filtering and search, and integration with the candidate job board.
 - **Recruiter Requirements System**: Recruiters see only requirements assigned to them by Team Leads (via the `talentAdvisor` field).
 The dashboard shows real delivery counts per requirement and priority distributions.
 Recruiters can only tag candidates to their assigned requirements via the Tag to Requirement modal.
+- **Admin Pipeline System**: Live data view of all job applications aggregated from all recruiters.
+Uses the `/api/admin/pipeline` endpoint to fetch data, with React Query for caching and useMemo for efficient data transformations.
+Pipeline stages are mapped from application statuses: L1, L2, L3, Final Round, HR Round, Offer Stage, Closure.
+Admin view is read-only; only recruiters can change candidate statuses.
+Statistics panel shows live counts for each stage including rejected and shortlisted candidates.

 ## Development Tools
 - **Build System**: Vite.